GallopHub/boilerforge-next/README.md

 This project is licensed under the [MIT License](LICENSE).

-Let's build a secure and user-friendly authentication system together! 🚀
+Let's build a secure and feature-rich authentication system together! 🚀